(MA, Laurea Rome I, PhD EUI)

 Giovanni Capoccia is Professor of Comparative Politics in the Department of Politics and International Relations and Fellow in Politics at Corpus Christi College.

-Prof. Capoccia’s research focuses on the comparative study of democracy and democratization, the analysis of political institutions, and European politics.
+Prof. Capoccia’s research focuses on the comparative study of democracy and democratization, political institutions, law and politics, and European politics.

-Capoccia’s work on the theory and methodology of comparative analysis, historical institutionalism, and comparative democratization, has earned him several other publication prizes, including the 2006 Sage Award for the Best Paper in Qualitative Methods; the 2008 Alexander George Award for the Best Article Developing and Applying Qualitative and Multiple Methods; the 2010 Award for the Best Paper in Comparative Democratization; and the 2011 Mary Parker Follett Award for the Best Article in Politics and History, all from the American Political Science Association.
+Capoccia’s work on the theory and methodology of comparative analysis, historical institutionalism, and comparative democratization, has earned him several other publication prizes, including the 2006 Sage Award for the Best Paper in Qualitative Methods; the 2008 Alexander George Award for the Best Article Developing and Applying Qualitative and Multiple Methods; the 2010 Award for the Best Paper in Comparative Democratization; the 2011 Sage Award on the Best Paper in Comparative Politics; and the 2011 Mary Parker Follett Award for the Best Article in Politics and History, all from the American Political Science Association.

-Capoccia has held a British Academy/Leverhulme Trust Senior Research Fellowship, as well as visiting positions in several academic institutions including the University of Heidelberg, the University of California at Berkeley, the Max-Planck-Institute in Comparative Law (Heidelberg) and the Center for European Studies at Harvard.
+Capoccia has held a British Academy/Leverhulme Trust Senior Research Fellowship, and a Leverhume Trust Major Research Fellowship, as well as visiting positions in several academic institutions including the University of Heidelberg, the University of California at Berkeley, the Max-Planck-Institute in Comparative Law (Heidelberg) and the Center for European Studies at Harvard.
 In 2006-2007 he was the Rita E. Hauser Fellow at the Radcliffe Institute for Advanced Study, Harvard University.
-His research has been funded by the British Academy, the German Foundation for Academic Exchanges, the Nuffield Foundation, and other organizations.
-He currently holds a Leverhulme Trust Major Research Fellowship (2014-2017).
+His research has been funded by the British Academy, the German Foundation for Academic Exchanges, the Nuffield Foundation, and several other national and international organizations.

 Case Study Research (graduate seminar) (2007-present)

 Research Design in Comparative Politics (graduate lectures) (2007-)